Increase Component Density in Multilayer PCB Design with Blind Vias

 Designing PCBs with blind vias requires software that includes design rule checking and customization for traces and vias.
 A strong software program, like Altium Designer® which has all of these features and more, will also allow designers to easily visualize trace routing in all layers.

-To learn more about how Altium Designer can make your design process more efficient, talk to an Altium expert today.
+To learn more about how Altium Designer can make your design process more efficient, talk to an Altium Designer expert today.